coryavra/tattletale/README.md

 ### High Value Targets

 Shows the status of accounts from your target lists.
-Grouped by file so you can track domain admins separately from service accounts.

 ![High Value Targets](assets/tt_targets.png)